Applications are now being accepted for the SEASALT APPRENTICE at the LEACH POTTERY starting in October 2017

-Applications will be accepted from the 19th May.
 The final deadline for applications is 5pm on Friday 11th August.
-Interviews will take place on week of the 11th September 2017.
+Interviews will take place on the week of the 11th September 2017.
 To apply please download and complete the application form and equal opportunities form.

 Download the application pack here:

 Founded in West Cornwall in 1981, Seasalt is a family firm with its roots firmly embedded in the community where it began.
 Since the Leach Pottery's restoration and reopening as a charity in 2008, Seasalt has enthusiastically supported its work as a museum, pottery production studio and training centre.
 In 2013 Seasalt's Joint Managing Director, Neil Chadwick, came up with the idea of the Seasalt Bursary to support a new trainee at the Leach Pottery and in 2014 the search began.
 Applications from as far afield as Spain and the USA, but in the event the first apprentice came from just a few streets away from the Pottery.